spettersson/splunk4patientprivacy/data_guidelines.md

 When multiple event types relate to the same category (e.g., logs from different journal systems tracking similar activities), you can assign them a common tag (e.g., tag=journal).
 This allows you to retrieve all relevant events in a single search (tag=journal) without manually specifying each event type.

 For the use cases in this repository, each data source related to patient privacy is expected to have its own unique event type.
-Additionally, all event types should reference the tag 'journal' for compatibility.
+Additionally, all event types should reference the tag 'journal' for full compatibility.

 - Event types can be created via:
     - Splunk Web: Settings > Event Types > New Event Type